oracle-livelabs/oci/oci-stack-monitoring-fundamentals/enterprise-summary/enterprise-summary.md

 1. Locate the **Alarms** region at the top right of the Enterprise Summary.

-	Stack Monitoring provides quick access to all open alarms on your monitored resources.
+	For all of your monitored resources, Stack Monitoring provides quick access to all open alarms.
 The **Alarms** region provides a total count of open alarms, as well as a count of alarms by severity.
 Clicking on a count of alarms invokes a slide-out.
 The slide-out provides greater details of the open alarms and is filtered by the severity count selected.
 Select the **total** count of open alarms.

  	![Enterprise Summary Alarms chart, highlighting the count of all open alarms](images/3-1-ent-sum.png " ")

 	The alarm slide-out provides details of open alarms.
-These details include the severity, trigger time, resource name, metric name, dimension of the metric in a firing state, current value, and alarm name.
+These details include the severity, trigger time, resource name, metric name, dimension of the metric in a firing state, **current value**, and alarm name.
 The current value can help DevOps teams prioritze the order the open alerts should be triaged.
 The table can be ordered by selecting the column title.

  	Let's return to the Enterprise Summary by clicking **Close**.